Rhinostone/gina/README.md

 #### 1st method (prefered) - Custom PREFIX

 This will install Gina in the user's home directory avoiding at the same time the need to use `sudo` or the `root` user.
-By adding at the end the `--reset` argument, you will ensure a factory reset for the `~/.gina` preferences folder: all preferences will be lost, but your existing projects will not be erased.
+By adding at the end the `--reset` argument, you will ensure a factory reset for the `~/.gina` preferences folder: all `gina` preferences will be lost, but your existing projects will not be erased.

 ```tty
 npm install -g gina@latest --prefix=~/.npm-global